MatthewYong/twufo/README.md

 ## Credits
 ### Content
-- All text in the website is entirely written by myself.
+- All text in the website is entirely written by myself
+- To maintain consistency through all my Code Institute projects, a similar structure for the readme file has been used from my previous project

 ### Media
 - All photos for this project are used from: